spierala/mini-rx-store/libs/signal-store/README.md

 Modern Angular needs modern state management which promotes **new Angular best practices** and **streamlines the usage of Signals and Observables**...

-MiniRx Signal Store is exactly that.
+MiniRx Signal Store does exactly that.

 ### Modern state management with MiniRx Signal Store: